Stockton and Darlington Railway: Early operations

 New locomotives were ordered from Stephenson's, but the first was too heavy when it arrived in February 1828.
 It was rebuilt with six wheels and hailed as a great improvement, Hackworth being told to convert the remaining locomotives as soon as possible.
 In 1828, two locomotive boilers exploded within four months, both killing the driver and both due to the safety valves being left fixed down while the engine was stationary.
 Horses were also used on the line, and they could haul up to four waggons.
-The dandy waggon was introduced in mid-1828; it was a small cart at the end of the train that carried the horse downhill, allowing it to rest while the train sped up.
+The dandy waggon was introduced in mid-1828; it was a small cart at the end of the train that carried the horse downhill, allowing it to rest while the train descended under gravity.
 The S&DR made their use compulsory from November 1828.

 Passenger traffic started on 10 October 1825, after the required licence was purchased, using the Experiment coach hauled by a horse.
 The coach was initially timetabled to travel from Stockton to Darlington in two hours, with a fare of 1s, and made a return journey four days a week and a one-way journey on Tuesdays and Saturdays.
 In April 1826, the operation of the coach was contracted for £200 a year; by then the timetabled journey time had been reduced to 1 hour 15 minutes, and passengers were allowed to travel on the outside for 9d.
 A more comfortable coach, Express, started the same month and charged 1s 6d for travel inside.
 Innkeepers began running coaches, two to Shildon from July, and the Union, which served the Yarm branch from 16 October.
 There were no stations: in Darlington the coaches picked up passengers near the north road crossing, whereas in Stockton they picked up at different places on the quay.
 Between 30,000 and 40,000 passengers were carried between July 1826 and June 1827.